hendrik-weiler/rgss3-extended-database/readme.md

 ## RPG MAKER VX ACE Extended Database

-This script will give the vx ace real database support.
+This script will give the vx ace extended external database support.

 ##### So it will come with:
 * Basic CRUD